FranziHH/DCCInspector-EX/README.md

 can be used directly.
 The ESP32 will go into deep sleep mode (to preserve battery when used stand-alone) if no input DCC signal is detected for two minutes, it resumes when reset.

+## Direct Connection

+How Find Out Which Pin used for direct connection? in DCC-Ex:

+MotorDriver(byte power_pin, byte signal_pin, byte signal_pin2, int8_t brake_pin, byte current_pin,
+             float senseFactor, unsigned int tripMilliamps, byte faultPin);

+ #define STANDARD_MOTOR_SHIELD F("STANDARD_MOTOR_SHIELD"),                                                 \
+                               new MotorDriver(3, 12, UNUSED_PIN, 9, A0, 0.488, 1500, UNUSED_PIN), \
+                               new MotorDriver(11, 13, UNUSED_PIN, 8, A1, 0.488, 1500, UNUSED_PIN)

+ in this Case - standard MotorShield are the PINs
+  Track: Pin12
+  Prog:  Pin13

+## For track connection

+I use a 10nF capacitor at the input of the optocoupler.
+This allowed me to minimize the disturbances.
+But as soon as a locomotive is approached, the disturbances increase.

+I haven't figured out how to filter interference better yet.

 ## Hardware Interface

+In this Case is in Source PullUp disabled!

 The device may be directly connected to a DCC controller of the same I/O voltage and earth, e.g. in a DCC++ or DCC++ EX system.
 If it is used to monitor DCC signals, which are